ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 ### Final Content Organization (Milestone 2)
 > Which iteration of card sorting will you use for your website?

-We decidied to use the first iteration.
+We decided to use the first iteration.

 > Explain how the final organization of content is appropriate for your site's audiences.

-Although movinng the quotes from current brothers to the homepage can enable the audience to see the quotes as soon as they visit the website which helps them better understand Chi Psi and its vibe faster, we think it is better to put the photos of brothers and their quotes together so that the audience knows which quote is from which brother and this better helps the audience to accomplish their goal of getting more aquainted with the brothers.
-We also decided not to move the description of chapter philantriphy and the photos of "No Shave November" to the event page because we think they are great examples of Chi Psi's mission statement and its values, so it would be better to put them on the values page.
+Although moving the quotes from current brothers to the homepage can enable the audience to see the quotes as soon as they visit the website which helps them better understand Chi Psi and its vibe faster, we think it is better to put the photos of brothers and their quotes together so that the audience knows which quote is from which brother and this better helps the audience to accomplish their goal of getting more aquainted with the brothers.
+We also decided not to move the description of chapter philantrophy and the photos of "No Shave November" to the event page because we think they are great examples of Chi Psi's mission statement and its values, so it would be better to put them on the values page.

 ### Navigation (Milestone 2)